Skip to main content

 Worship at Ambrose

 Ambrose students come from over 30 Christian denominations and traditions.
 Some come from other religious traditions or no religion at all!
-We celebrate this diversity, extend welcome to any who wish to join us, and value sharing the spiritual journey with all.
-Our worship services reflect our diversity.
-We encourage you to celebrate and learn from music and practices that are new, even as we confess the one who unites our worship—the Lord, Jesus Christ.
+We celebrate this diversity, and extend welcome to any who wish to join us.

 Chapel Times